fullfxmedia/setekh/README.md

 The code appears to follow standard JUCE/C++ conventions.
 UI components seem to be styled using custom LookAndFeel (`LNF`) classes, and I will follow this pattern for any new UI work.

+# License

+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE).

+### Third-Party Components

+- **JUCE**: JUCE framework is licensed under the GNU GPL v3.
+See [JUCE License](https://juce.com/legal/juce-6-licence) for more information.
+- **Roboto Font**: Copyright © Google.
+Licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See the [Roboto font repository](https://github.com/googlefonts/roboto) for more information.

 ---